wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

 - **Requirement 10 - Log and Monitor All Access to System Components and Cardholder Data**: This control requires that user activities, including those by employees, contractors, consultants, internal and external vendors, and other third parties are logged and monitored, and the log data stored for a specified period of time.

 To help meet this requirement, the Wazuh agent collects logs from the endpoints it is deployed on.
 The log analysis module also receives logs via syslog for network and other syslog-enabled devices.
-The logs received are decoded to extract relevant information from its fields.
-After that, the extracted information is compared to the ruleset to look for matches.
-Where the extracted information matches a rule, an alert is generated.
+It decodes the logs received to extract relevant information from its fields.
+After that, it compares the extracted information to the ruleset to look for matches.
+When the extracted information matches a rule, Wazuh generates an alert.
 Refer to the :doc:`ruleset section  </user-manual/ruleset/index>` for more information.

-Wazuh also holds logs of events that do not generate an alert using the archive feature and the indexer long term storage.
+Wazuh also holds logs of events that don't generate an alert.
+For this it uses its archive feature and the indexer long term storage.
 For more information on configuring log collection, see the :doc:`Log data collection section </user-manual/capabilities/log-data-collection/index>`.

 Use cases
 ---------